Have you ever wondered why some of the smartest and most successful people often seem to have a small circle of friends?

 They Don’t Have FOMO

 FOMO is the fear of missing out, and it’s one thing that intelligent people are lucky enough to lack.
 Often, people with high IQs don’t take that much interest in materialistic things.
 They’re quite content to do their own thing.
-Pointless conversations, faking interest, trying to keep up with the latest trends and what everyone is up to these are all things that they don’t fear missing out on.
+Pointless conversations, faking interest, trying to keep up with the latest trends and what everyone is up to are all things that they don’t fear missing out on.

 In fact, smart people tend to prefer spending time alone to make better use of their time and learn new things—their brains don’t have time for meaningless chatter.